-- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).

-• Since the total may include students who did not provide gender data, the detail need not sum to the total.
+- First-time, first-year students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2022. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Since the total may include students who did not provide gender data, the detail need not sum to the total - If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - Note that recent high school graduates and other students without prior postsecondary experience will still be considered "first-time students" for fall enrollment reporting purposes even if they enrolled in the summer prior to fall enrollment.

-Total first-time, first-year (freshman) men who applied 4575 Total first-time, first-year (freshman) women who applied 5247 Total first-time, first-year (freshman) men who were admitted 4344 Total first-time, first-year (freshman) women who were admitted 5047 Total full-time, first-time, first-year (freshman) men who enrolled 1379 Total part-time, first-time, first-year (freshman) men who enrolled 22 Total full-time, first-time, first-year (freshman) women who enrolled 1424 Total part-time, first-time, first-year (freshman) women who enrolled 23 Total first-time, first-year (degree-seeking) who applied 9822 Total first-time, first-year (degree-seeking) who were admitted 9391 Total first-time, first-year (degree-seeking) who enrolled 2848
+Total first-time, first-year men who applied 4,487 Total first-time, first-year women who applied 5,216 Total first-time, first-year of another gender who applied 0 Total first-time, first-year men who were admitted 4,242 Total first-time, first-year women who were admitted 4,989 Total first-time, first-year of another gender who were admitted 0 Total full-time, first-time, first-year men who enrolled 1,416 Total part-time, first-time, first-year men who enrolled 28 Total full-time, first-time, first-year women who enrolled 1,423 Total part-time, first-time, first-year women who enrolled 41 Total full-time, first-time, first-year of another gender who enrolled 0 Total part-time, first-time, first-year of another gender who enrolled 0 Total first-time, first-year (degree-seeking) who applied 9,703 Total first-time, first-year (degree-seeking) who were admitted 9,231 Total first-time, first-year (degree-seeking) enrolled 2,908

-C2 Freshman wait-listed students
+C2 First-time, first-year wait-listed students